DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-cronjob.md

 This page introduces how to create a cron job (CronJob) through mirror images and YAML files.

 Scheduled tasks (CronJob) are suitable for performing periodic operations, such as backup and report generation.
-These tasks can be configured to repeat periodically (for example: daily/weekly/monthly), and the time interval at which the task starts to execute can be defined.
+These tasks can be configured to repeat periodically (for example: daily/weekly/monthly), and the time interval at which the task starts to run can be defined.

 ## Prerequisites